Black Moshannon State Park: Cabins, camping, swimming, and picnics

 Twenty-one cabins can be used by visitors at Black Moshannon State Park.
 Thirteen are rustic cabins, built by the CCC, with electric lights, a kitchen stove and a wood-burning stove, refrigerator, and bunk beds.
 Six are modern cabins, including the former ski lodge, with electric heat, a bedroom, living room, kitchen, and bath.
 There are also two deluxe camping cottages with electric heat and similar amenities as the rustic cabins.
 All cabin renters need to bring their own household items such as linens and cookware.
-Pets are prohibited in all cabins in the park.

 There are seventy-two campsites at Black Moshannon State Park.
 Each campsite has access to washhouses with flush toilets, showers, and laundry tubs.
 The campsites also have fire rings and picnic tables.
 There is also an organized group tenting area, which can accommodate up to 60 persons.
 Some sites allow pets; there are also twelve full hook-up sites available.
 These have electric service, water and sewer hook-ups as well.
 Nine sites are tent-only.

 The sandy beach on Black Moshannon Lake is open from Memorial Day weekend through Labor Day weekend, and the beach bathhouse was built by the CCC.
 Beginning in 2008, lifeguards will not be posted at the beach.

 There are eight picnic pavilions built by the CCC in the park, which can be reserved for a fee.
 In addition to the pavilions, Black Moshannon State Park has 250 picnic tables in four large picnic areas.
 The use of these picnic tables and unreserved pavilions is first come, first served, and they are free of charge.

 Some modern activities are prohibited in Black Moshannon State Park.
 The operation of drones and similar radio controlled devices is prohibited.
 All-terrain vehicle usage is also prohibited and closely monitored by DCNR.
 Further, removing any natural items is illegal as is firewood cutting without a permit.